What specific activities does an internship at ACCORD entail?

 - A 1500 word writing sample on a subject related to peace and conflict.
 Please note the writing sample submitted must adhere to academic guidelines of referencing using either Harvard , footnotes or endnote method of referencing.

-All applications must be in Arial size 12 font.
+These can all be uploaded via the online application form.
+All documents must be in Arial size 12 font.

 When should I apply?